oracle/learning-library/data-management-library/goldengate/bigdata/mysql-to-hive/mysql-to-hive.md

 <copy> info all</copy>

-**5:** In the second session, go to the GG Home for Hadoop, and start the manager process.
+**5:** In the second session, go to the **GG Home for Hadoop**, and start the manager process.
 You can either cd to the directory, or call the alias gghadoop:

   ![](./images/c3.png)